John W. Murray

-John Weir Murray (October 6, 1913 – March 20, 1996) also known as Jack Murray, was an American pastor, evangelist, and educator.
+John Weir Murray (October 6, 1913 – March 20, 1996), also known as Jack Murray, was an American pastor, evangelist, and educator.

-Personal life
+Biography

 Murray was born in Laurium, Michigan, and grew up in Bellingham, Washington.
 He studied at the Bible Institute of Los Angeles, Wheaton College in Illinois, and Faith Theological Seminary.
+He later received honorary doctorates from Faith as well as from Bob Jones University.

+Murray served as an assistant pastor in the Bible Presbyterian Church in Chester, Pennsylvania.
+He edited his denomination's publication Faith and Fellowship, later called Truth for Youth, from 1944 to 1950.
+In 1955, when the denomination split, Murray joined with the Collingswood faction and became president of Shelton College.

-Murray served as a pastor until 1955, when he became president of Shelton College.
-He led the establishment of the Harvey Cedars Bible Conference in 1941, with the purchase of the historic Harvey Cedars Hotel.
-In 1960, he left Shelton to start a radio evangelism ministry, Bible Evangelism Inc. Murray co-founded Clearwater Christian College during the early 1960s.
+Murray led the establishment of the Harvey Cedars Bible Conference in 1941, with the purchase of the historic Harvey Cedars Hotel.
+In 1960, he left Shelton to start a radio evangelism ministry, Bible Evangelism Inc. Murray co-founded Clearwater Christian College in 1966, serving as the Chairman of the Advisory Board.
 In 1971, along with Allan MacRae, Murray founded Biblical Theological Seminary.
+MacRae was Murray's friend and former teacher, and although they had different visions for the seminary (MacRae wanted to train scholar-pastors while Murray wanted to focus on evangelism), they were able to work together.